ANENEIFUNANYA/Portfolio/README.md

 - Risk & Compliance Monitoring

 ## About
-Seeking internship or entry-level GRC role.
-Each project here represents a real problem solved and a framework applied in practice.

 Seeking internship and entry-level opportunities in Governance, Risk, and Compliance.
 Each project in this portfolio represents a real problem solved and a framework applied in practice, demonstrating my ability to conduct risk assessments, document findings for compliance, and recommend controls aligned with governance standards.

 📧 missanenejennifer@gmail.com